Lightning-AI/pytorch-lightning/docs/Trainer/Logging.md

         # finishes goes here
 ```

-If you write a logger than may be useful to others, please send
+If you write a logger that may be useful to others, please send
 a pull request to add it to Lighting!

 ---